Abdul Qadeer Khan: 'Father' of Pakistan's atomic bomb dies at 85 | DW | 10.10.2021

 In the same year, Khan confessed to having shared nuclear secrets with those countries on national TV.

-But in a turn of events, Musharraf pardoned Khan and placed him under house arrest for five years.
+Musharraf eventually pardoned Khan and placed him under house arrest for five years.

 While confessing to his actions on TV, Khan said he had acted alone and without the knowledge of state officials.
 Years later, Khan said he was scapegoated.